Doo Hoi Kem

-Doo Hoi Kem uses the shakehand grip that almost all top table tennis players use since it is the best option for adaptive playing style and balance.
-The attacking tennis player employs offensive skills to force action as opposed to defensive baseline bashing where players lean more towards consistent groundstrokes and counter with a passing shot.
+Doo Hoi Kem uses the shakehand grip that almost all top table tennis players use since it is the best option for the adaptive playing style and balance.
+The attacking tennis player employs offensive skills to force action as opposed to defensive baseline bashing, where players lean more towards consistent groundstrokes and counter with a passing shot.

 Doo Hoi Kem has had to make some sacrifices in her quest to become one of the most recognizable table tennis players.

 Doo Hoi Kem is an alumnus of Tseung Kwan O Catholic Primary School and Heep Yunn School.
 She joined the Hong Kong Institute of Sports at the age of 15 to train to be a full-time athlete after completing Form Three.

 Doo’s parents were initially hesitant to allow their daughter to drop out of secondary school and join the Institute but they still supported her decision.
 This decision has proven to be worth it after she won a bronze medal at the 2020 Summer Olympics.
 This is who also added that it is important for parents to have faith and encourage their children to achieve their goals.
 Her mother urged parents to improve communication with their children so they can have the courage to explore their specialties because each child has their own individual traits.

 Doo Hoi Kem and LI Ching Wan competed and lost against Samara Elizabeta and Daniela Monteiro Dodean in the Women’s Doubles game of the GAC Group 2014 ITTF World Tour, Qatar Open.

 Doo also played against Samara Elizabeta in the Women’s Single event at the 2016 ITTF World Tour Hybiome Austrian Open.
 She later teamed up with Lee Ho Ching to defeat Daniela Monteiro Dodean and Samara Elizabeta in the quarter finals at the 2018 World Team Cup.